George Derby: Early life and education

-George Derby was born in 1823 in Dedham, Massachusetts, son of John B. and Mary Townsend Derby.
-His father deserted the family mercantile business to be a poet, spending the family's money on self-publishing.
+George H. Derby was born in 1823 in Dedham, Massachusetts, son of John B. and Mary Townsend Derby, but was raised in Medfield, Massachusetts.
+His father deserted the family to be a poet, spending the family's money on self-publishing.
 George Derby graduated from the Phillips Academy in 1838 and from West Point in 1846.
-He first served in the Mexican–American War at Vera Cruz and Cerro Gordo.
+He served with the Topographical Engineers served in the Mexican–American War at Veracruz and Cerro Gordo.
+He was wounded in the left hip on April 18, 1847, at the Cerro Gordo.

-According to the newly (2010) published Autobiography of Mark Twain, Vol. One, Ulysses S. Grant was a classmate of "Squibob's" and the General told Twain some stories of Squibob at West Point.
-However, according to the 1969 edition of "Register of Graduates and Former Cadets of the United States Military Academy," although their times at the academy overlapped by a year, Grant and Derby were not actually classmates.

 Career

+Following his recovery, Derby departed New York on February 17, 1849, on board the steamship Panama on its maiden voyage to California.
+Derby was first posted to Monterey.
+While there he commanded three exploration trips to survey and map the new lands of California including the goldfields, the Bear River area to find a suitable location for a new army post, Fort Far West.
+His post-expedition official reports, intended for the Secretary of War and Congress, are peppered with his amusing and satirical humor.

+In 1850, Derby began publishing his public humor.
+He wrote a series of articles in the Daily Alta California, the state's first daily newspaper.
+Writing as Squibob (rhymes with Fly Bob), his satirical articles poked fun at arrogant and egotistical people and organizations.
+This was the state's first published humor.
+Derby's next posting was Sonoma, California.
+Here, he tangled with the arrogant and prickly Joseph Hooker, the ideal target for Derby's humor.
+Their feud quickly escalated with both being charged with conduct unbecoming an officer and a gentleman.
+Derby had let an army deserter escape his custody.
+Hooker had engaged in profiteering activities against the army.
+Their courts martial started on December 1, 1851, and lasted for 9 days.
+The Judge Advocate for both trials was Henry W. Halleck, who was a personal friend of Derby's.

 In 1853, Derby arrived in the small outpost of San Diego, California, to begin mapping the region and developing plans for redirecting the San Diego River from the marshy delta of San Diego Bay and directly into the Pacific Ocean with the Derby Dike he had built.
 This was to avoid floods that periodically silted up the bay and made use of the bay by ships difficult or impossible.

-While waiting for approval of his San Diego River diversion plans, he had some time on his hands.
-He supplemented his low military pay by contributing humorous articles to the San Francisco Herald, California Pioneer magazine, and the fledgling local newspaper, the San Diego Herald.
-He wrote articles that poked fun at the figures and pretenses of high society.
-These articles were written to appear as a running narrative from John Phoenix and were the state's first published humor.
+While waiting for approval of his San Diego River diversion plans, with ample time on his hands, writing as John Phoenix, he contributed multiple humorous articles to the San Francisco Herald, California Pioneer magazine, Knickerbocker magazine, and The Carpet Bag, which were reprinted in other newspapers nationwide.
 When another writer started writing articles with his pen name Squibob in a competing San Francisco newspaper, Derby wrote an article "killing off" Squibob and continued to write with a new pen name, John Phoenix.

-In 1855, Derby bought the Herald, which went out of business in 1860.
-During this time he was promoted to first lieutenant.